rossipedia/rossipedia-generator/posts/2014-11-25-embedded-razor-that-doesnt-suck.md

    Write(string)` method.
 Our implementation simply writes the text to a `System.IO.StringWriter` instance.

+3. All values (eg: @somevar) get written using a `void Write(object)` method.
+   Implementation is the same as above.

-3. We override `ToString` to get at the rendered output.
+4. We override `ToString` to get at the rendered output.

 As it stands, right now we have a functional template.
 We can create an instance of it, execute it, and get the output: